 Breastfeeding and Exercise

 One of the biggest questions we get in my Breastfeeding Mamas’ Support Tribe on Facebook is “how do I lose weight?”
-I wrote a post on this in the past, however, I decided it was time to bring in an expert – Nikelle Perry from Nikelle Fit is a personal trainer and moms and understands the intricacies of getting back in shape after baby.
-I’m super excited for her to share tips for exercising while breastfeeding, healing from diastis recti, as well as some custom workouts just for new moms.
-Be sure to check out her website for affordable custom exercise and meal plans!
+I wrote a post on this in the past, however, I decided it was time to bring in an expert – Nikelle Perry, a personal trainer and moms and understands the intricacies of getting back in shape after baby.
+I’m super excited for her to share tips for exercising while breastfeeding, healing from diastasis recti, as well as some custom workouts just for new moms.

-As if health and exercise isn’t already difficult enough – doing it while growing another human, or feeding that human with your own body, makes it 10x harder.
+As if health and exercise aren’t already difficult enough – doing it while growing another human, or feeding that human with your own body, makes it 10x harder.

 Myth #1: Exercise While Breastfeeding Lessens Milk Supply